CONNECTION

-Why Midlife Is Quietly Brutal on Relationships
+Why Midlife Is Brutal on Relationships

 Your Relationships Are a Health Variable

-Your Partner: Where the Drift Hits Hardest
+Your Partner: Where the Distance Hits First

+When things feel off without anything obviously being wrong, it’s almost always one of three shifts happening under the surface.
 The first is from connection to co-management.
 Conversations narrow to logistics: schedules, kids, money, what needs doing.
-You talk plenty, but you are not really talking.
+You talk plenty, but you’re not really talking.

 The second is from desired to needed.
 You feel deeply relied on (provider, fixer, the one who keeps the wheels on) and almost never sought out for who you are underneath all that.
+The third is from open to guarded.
+You got used to keeping the hood closed, and at some point, home stopped feeling like a place where you could show up tired or uncertain.

 What Works for All Three